jxnl/blog/docs/writing/posts/learning.md

 !!! note "Something I noticed"

     I was never the best artist, and I don't think that was the goal for me either.
 However, I noticed that most of my skilled friends were always drawing and practicing.
-Even to this day, there are people I know whom I have never seen without a sketchbook.
-They probably fill 12 to 15 sketchbooks every year.
-It's always amusing when people admire their work and call them talented, unaware that for the past 12 years, every time I've been late for a coffee, every time we've visited a gallery, every time we've gone for a walk, they have always been drawing.
+Even to this day, there are people I know whom I've never seen without a sketchbook: they probably fill 12 to 15 sketchbooks every year.
+It's always amusing that whenever people admire their work and call them talented, they're unaware that for the past 12 years, every time I've been late for a coffee, every time we've visited a gallery, every time we've gone for a walk, they've always been drawing.

 ## Create your peer group

 After my second year of college, I decided to learn machine learning and leave physics behind.
-I had completed Andrew Ng's machine learning course on Coursera, and it amazed me with the possibilities.
+I had just completed Andrew Ng's machine learning course on Coursera, and the possibilities amazed me.
 However, I didn't know anyone who shared my interest in machine learning.
-So, just like in high school, I pushed myself hard to get ahead.
-I founded a machine learning group called Data Hackers.
-I also started a data science and machine learning club at Waterloo.
-I even created a guide on how to start your own data science/machine learning club.
-In just two years, I had a facebook group of 7000 people who shared my passion for machine learning and data science.
+Just like in high school, I had to push myself hard to get ahead.
+At Waterloo, I started the Data Science Club and founded a machine learning group called Data Hackers.
+I even created a guide on how to start your own data science/machine learning club: in just two years, I had a Facebook group of 7000 people who shared my passion for machine learning and data science.

-Similar to how I gained a following on Twitter, I would read papers and shared summaries.
-I posted helpful content.
-I attended hackathons and met other data science club founders to exchange ideas and support each other.
+Similar to how I gained a following on Twitter, I would read papers and share summaries.
+I posted helpful content, attended hackathons, and met other data science club founders to exchange ideas and support each other.
 I told myself that if I could make Waterloo the top data science school in Canada, my own data science skills would get pretty good.

 ### You only need to be a little bit ahead

-I found myself in a situation where hundreds of people messaged me with their machine learning and data science questions, not knowing I literally no better than them.
+I found myself in a situation where hundreds of people messaged me with their machine learning and data science questions, not knowing I literally know no better than them.
 However, I would diligently search Google and YouTube to find answers and call them to discuss the topics.
 Just like in highschool, although I was only slightly more knowledgeable than them, having this audience allowed me collect interesting questions and find answers.

 By the time I started the Data Science Club, my goal was simply to teach as much as possible.
-I would give a couple of lengthy lectures every semester and organize career panels.
-I practiced reviewing résumés to develop a better understanding of how to write my own.
-Additionally, I honed my interview skills by conducting mock interviews.
+I gave a couple of lengthy lectures every semester and organized career panels.
+I practiced reviewing résumés to develop a better understanding of how to write my own, and even honed my interview skills by conducting mock interviews.

-Eventually, I started dedicating half my Saturday and would just study while on Google Meet sessions and if anyone popped in I'd learn more about their experiences, answer their questions whenever possible, and learn from their insights.
-Many of those people are now my friends I've known for over 10 years.
+Eventually, I started dedicating half my Saturday to this process.
+I'd just study with a Google Meet session running in the background: if anyone popped in, I'd learn more about their experiences, answer their questions whenever possible, and learn from their insights.
+Many of those people are now my friends whom I've known for over 10 years.

 ### Keep Practicing

 Every opportunity to teach, learn, and practice is a chance to improve.
 Being able to explain something well results in people asking out-of-the-box questions that you wouldn't have thought of.
-I find that the goal of teaching is secretly for the audience to bring all the idiosyncratic edge cases of your knowledge to your attention, so you can learn from them.
+I find that the goal of teaching is secretly for the audience to bring all the idiosyncratic edge cases of your knowledge to your attention so you can learn from them.
 It's like a knowledge pyramid scheme.

 ## Leverage

-My whole strategy for learning can be summarized into a set of tactics.
-I worked very hard in the beginning to get a bit ahead, built a peer group that is a few steps behind me, and then taught them.
-Rinse and repeat.
-Their role in this ecosystem is to bring me the edge cases I wouldn't have thought of, and my job is to learn alongside them, always a few steps ahead, and then teach them.

-Even if I'm only two weeks ahead, helping them out means spending a few hours helping them get two weeks ahead.
-If you're two weeks ahead and spend one hour teaching 30 people, you just provided 60 human weeks of value and years of value in one hour.
+Even if I'm only two weeks ahead, trying to teach means spending a few hours helping them get two weeks ahead.
+If you do the math, if someone was two weeks ahead of everyone else and spent one hour teaching 30 people, you just provided 60 human weeks of learning which is over a year of value in one hour.
 That's a pretty good exchange rate.

 ## The real world

 That basically summarizes how I thought about learning in a school setting where because roughly speaking, everyone is somewhere on the assembly line, the system I used to make progress in new hobbies was very differen since it's rare to enter a new place as an adult and find you have access to a large group of people who are all trying to learn the same thing with the same level of intensity as a group of high achieving students, many of those same people will not pursuit any hobbies as they decide to focus on their careers.

-The following section will mostly be some woo woo so I'm going to premptively apologize to the hacker news crowd.

 ### Pottery